ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

 Test the access to the MGMT server now by pointing your RDP client to the `windows-ws` IP in your inventory.

-If you do not have a RDP client available or want to test the HTML RDP client, please open the following URL in your browser: `https://<windows-wsIP>/myrtille`.
+If you do not have a RDP client available or want to test the HTML RDP client, please open the following URL in your browser: `http://<windows-wsIP>/myrtille`.
 Be sure to replace `<windows-wsIP>` with the IP for the Windows workstation from your inventory.
 In the login field, only provide the user name and the password: The user name is **Adminimstrator**, the password is **RedHat19!** if not provided otherwise.

+Upon first login there might be a message about a network interface in a blue bar on the right side.
+This message can be safely ignored and will disappear as soon as you click anywhere.

+You now are accessing a default windows workstation with a Google Chrome browser installed.

 > **Note**
 >